 - Bed maintenance and hand tools.

-With three months between workshops, this last workshop will be a review of the season and work through solutions to some of the common problems you may have experienced through the summer growing season.
-In this workshop you will learn:
+With three months between workshops, this last session will be a review of the season and work through solutions to some of the common problems you may have experienced through the summer growing season.
+In this workshop you will learn more on:

 - Pests and diseases – how to prevent,